-Cellars Visually inspected.
-None.
-Electricity Accessible parts of the wiring were visually inspected without removing fittings.
+Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them off.
-Mains supply with fuse box located within living room cupboard.
-Gas Accessible parts of the system were visually inspected without removing fittings.
+Mains supply with fuse box located within hallway cupboard.

+Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them off.
-Mains supply.
+None.

 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Mains supply.
 Internal distribution pipes where seen appear to be of copper and PVC design.
-Sanitary arrangements comprise a three-piece shower room suite.
+Sanitary arrangements comprise an internal three-piece shower room suite.

 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.

-radiators.

-aforementioned gas fired boiler.

-Gas fired Potterton Titanium 28 Combi ErP boiler to

-Hot water is assumed to be supplied on demand from the
+Electric storage heater noted within the living room.
+Hot water is supplied by the hot water tank.